-Since transportation safety needs also differ by region, fourteen Comprehensive Highway Traffic Safety Programs (CTSP) are funded by DHTS to track and analyze county and local crash data and develop and implement safety initiatives.
+Since transportation safety needs also differ by region, Comprehensive Highway Traffic Safety Programs (CTSP) are funded to track and analyze county and local crash data and develop and implement safety initiatives.
 All of the CTSP's implement public awareness campaigns, specialized training programs, and local enforcement initiatives that focus on addressing their communities' most pressing traffic safety problems.

 DHTS, in partnership with the CTSPs, regularly monitors where injuries and deaths are occurring on New Jersey's roadways so that resources can be directed to these areas.
-Region I, which has the lowest number of residents, has the highest percentage of driver and passenger fatalities in the state, while the largest percentage of pedestrian and motorcyclist fatalities occur in Regions II and III, where most New Jersey residents reside.
+Region I, which has the lowest number of residents, has the highest percentage of passenger and bicyclist fatalities in the state, while the largest percentage of pedestrian fatalities occur in Regions II and III, where most New Jersey residents reside.